caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 #### Resolve the placeholder during Match or Serve

-In order to now correctly read our `g.Name` placeholder, in a plugin matcher or middleware, we must extract the replacer from the context, and use that replacer on our saved placeholder string.
+In order to now correctly read our `g.Name` placeholder in a plugin matcher or middleware, we must extract the replacer from the context and use that replacer on our saved placeholder string.

+This gives us a string with all valid replacements done, which we can then use in whichever way we want.
+In the example, we write those bytes to output

 ```go
 func (g *Gizmo) ServeHTTP(w http.ResponseWriter, r *http.Request, next caddyhttp.Handler) error {